Mahanati: Cast and crew

 In August 2016, Ashwin announced his intention to cast the lead actress with an audience poll.
 In December, Nithya Menen entered the talks to play Savitri but it did not materialise.
 Subsequently, Keerthy Suresh was signed for the role in early January 2017.
-Though Ashwin had a few other options in his mind, he was convinced that Keerthy was the right choice after watching her in Thodari (2016).
+Post the film's release in May 2018, Ashwin in a video interview with Indiaglitz Tamil, stated that Anushka Shetty and Vidya Balan were his first choices to play the role of Savitri.
+However he was convinced that Keerthy was the right choice after watching her in Thodari (2016).
 Keerthy was initially apprehensive to play Savitri but her mother, who is a fan of Savitri's work prompted her to take up the role.
 While preparing for the character, she watched Savitri's films, read her biography A Legendary Actress: Mahanati Savitri, and consulted her daughter Vijaya Chamundeswari to know about her personality.

 Samantha Akkineni was confirmed to be a part of the project who would be portraying Madhuravani, a journalist from whose perspective the story is narrated.
 For the role of Savitri's husband Gemini Ganesan, Ashwin has considered Suriya and Madhavan, before finalising Dulquer Salmaan for the character.
 The film marked Salmaan's debut in Telugu cinema.
 Vijay Deverakonda, who had earlier been considered for Ganesan's role, was selected to pair opposite Samantha as Vijay Antony.
 Ashwin told Indo-Asian News Service that Salmaan's portrayal of Ganesan would go beyond the physical resemblance, to better depict the character's emotional side.

 The cast also includes Rajendra Prasad who plays Savitri's uncle KV Chowdary and Bhanupriya who plays Savitri's aunt.
 Shalini Pandey plays Suseela, Savitri's friend.
 Naga Chaitanya plays his grandfather Akkineni Nageswara Rao while Mohan Babu plays S. V. Ranga Rao.
 Other appearances include Prakash Raj as Aluri Chakrapani, Krish as K. V. Reddy, and Srinivas Avasarala as L. V. Prasad among others.
 Sai Madhav Burra who gave the dialogue for the film, makes a cameo appearance as writer Pingali.
-N. T. Rama Rao Jr. was offered to play his grandfather N. T. Rama Rao but he politely declined it saying that he would not be able to do justice for that role.
+N. T. Rama Rao Jr. was offered to play his grandfather N. T. Rama Rao but he declined, saying that he would not be able to do justice for that role.

 Mickey J Meyer and Dani Sanchez-Lopez were confirmed as music composer and cinematographer respectively.